 There are your standard Victorian dollhouses, but there is also a miniature treehouse, a pet shop, one-room ice cream parlors, a general store, sprawling manors, and so on, all rendered in loving detail.

 The Miniature Museum of Greater St. Louis is housed in an unassuming brick building, but inside are dozens of tiny fantasy worlds.
-The museum spreads the joy of the miniature through its collection, but also through its workshops—through these classes, you too can design, build, wire, and decorate your own mini mansion.
+The museum spreads the joy of the miniature through its collection, and also through its workshops: through these classes, you, too, can design, build, wire, and decorate your own mini mansion.

 Know Before You Go